Ayush4web/NextGen-Ticket-Booking/README.md

 # The Next Generation Train Ticket Booking System
+The smart & secure way to book train tickets.Using face recognition technology to make ticket booking easier.
 This project was build under Microsoft Engage'22 by Ayush Choubey.

 ## ENV Config